-Limited partners can be a valuable source of capital, and are a chosen method of organization for many law, accounting or finance firms.
+Limited partners can be a valuable source of capital investment, and are a chosen method of organization for many law, accounting, or finance firms.
 A limited partner’s income is not taxed at the business level, but rather passed through for personal tax reports.